is a 1996 musical-comedy film produced by MTV

 ).
 The movie featured a large amount of grossout humor

 , and more than 5,000 actual cockroaches were used during production of the film.
+The computer-animated roaches were one of the earliest jobs for animator Chris Wedge and his fledging Blue Sky Studio

 The movie flopped at the box office, and was critically panned by reviewers and general audiences.